ianmelendez95/swift-parsers/README.md

 ### Combinatory Parsing From Scratch

-Combinatory parsing is a fantastic manifestation of the fundamental process of tackling meaningful challenges - solving smaller problems and combining them to solve larger ones.
+Combinatory parsing is simply an extension of the age old process of tackling meaningful challenges - solving smaller problems and combining them to solve larger ones.